SuperSirBird/ScratchManager/README.md

-# noti-fake
+# ScratchManager

-Fake your notifications
+Manage your scratch account